Birth Control Pills

 What is it?

 "The pill" is a medication used to prevent pregnancy.
-The pill typically refers to combined birth control pills which use two hormones, estrogen and progestin, to prevent pregnancy.
-The hormones in the pill thicken cervical mucus and prevent a woman’s ovaries from releasing an egg (ovulation).
-It is very safe and has many health benefits when taken correctly.
-The pill is one of the most effective means of preventing pregnancy.
-The failure rate is between 1-8% per year.
+The pill typically refers to combined birth control pills which use two female hormones, estrogen and progestin.
+The hormones in the pill thicken cervical mucus, thin the lining of the uterus, and prevent a woman’s ovaries from releasing an egg (ovulation).
+When taken correctly, the failure rate is between 1-8% per year.

-- Start taking them today or "quick start"
+- Start taking them immediately or "quick start" if you have had no unprotected intercourse since your last period

 When should I take pills?

 Take your pills at the same time each day.
 This will help you to remember to take your pills and gives you the most protection against pregnancy.
-Plan to take the pills with something else you do every day, such as brushing your teeth, eating dinner, going to sleep, or set an alarm to help you remember to take them on time.
+Take the pill with something else you do every day, such as brushing your teeth, going to sleep, or set a cell phone alarm to help you remember to take them on time.

 What if I forget to take the pill?

 If you forget a pill, take it as soon as you remember.
-Even if this means taking two pills in one day, you should take the missed pill as soon as possible.
-If you miss the first or last active pill of the pack there is an increased risk of pregnancy, so be sure to use a second method of contraception for 7 days of active pills.
+If you are 24 hours late taking your pill, take both at the same time.
+Be sure to use a second method of contraception, such as condoms, for 7 days of active pills if you are 24 hours late taking a pill or you miss the first or last active pill of the pack.
+When you miss a piss there is an increased risk of pregnancy.
 If you miss 2 pills in a row, you may want to consider emergency contraception.
 Read the package information for instructions on missed pills or call your health care provider if you have any questions.

 When do the pills become effective?

-Are there other times I need to use supplemental contraception?
+Are there times I need to use supplemental contraception?

 Use condoms in addition to pills if: